arkwright/vim-whiteboard/README.md

     :let g:whiteboard_buffer_width = 80

+You can change the temporary directory location.
+This is the directory where Whiteboard stores all of the Input Buffer files it creates.
+Out-of-the-box, Whiteboard will attempt to detect your system's tempoary directory.
+However, you will find it much more useful to manually specify where you want these temporary files stored.
+Whiteboard does not delete the temporary files it creates so that you may recover any code that you wrote and accidentally discarded. *Don't forget to add a trailing slash!*

+    :let g:whiteboard_temp_directory = '~/tmp/'

 You can add your own custom interpreters by creating a dictionary of dictionaries.
 These will be merged with the default interpreter configurations, with _your settings taking precedence_.
 The first-level keys are interpreter